hrshishym/ExtractPinFunctionFromLibertySource/README.md

 # ExtractPinFunctionFromLibertySource
-Extract Pin and Function information from Synopsys Liberty (.lib) This script is mainly used for generating liberty for Yosys compiling.
+Extract Pin and Function information from Synopsys Liberty (.lib) This script is mainly used for generating liberty for [Yosys](https://github.com/YosysHQ/yosys) + [netlistsvg](https://github.com/nturley/netlistsvg) environment.

 ## Need Module